walterfreeman/phy211/syllabus.md

 *2.* **How forces cause motion:** the care and feeding of Newton's second law $\vec F = m\vec a$, some of the forces that exist in nature, and how to use their properties to determine how they will make objects move

-*3.* **Conservation laws:** the peculiar feature of the laws of physics that certain mathematical quantities, called ``energy'' and ``momentum'', are not changed by many different processes; how to use these conservation laws to analyze systems that would otherwise be quite difficult
+*3.* **Conservation laws:** the peculiar feature of the laws of physics that certain mathematical quantities, called "energy" and "momentum", are not changed by many different processes; how to use these conservation laws to analyze systems that would otherwise be quite difficult

 *4.* **Rotational motion:** how to incorporate objects that rotate, as well as move from place to place, into our physical understanding